Franklin County Conservation District

 School Conservation Education Programs

 We offer various hands-on learning programs which fit into the Kansas College and Career Ready Standards (KCCRS) and Common Core for cross curricular lessons.
-Our current District Manager has been with the Franklin County Conservation District since April of 2001 and in that time has become a certified facilitator for Project Learning Tree, Projects WET, WILD and related curriculum.
-She served on the development committee for the Kansas Environmental Literacy Plan in 2009 and continues to work closely with Kansas environmental education professionals through the Kansas Foundation for Agriculture in the Classroom, Kansas Green Schools Program and the Kansas Association for Conservation and Environmental Education (KACEE).
+The Franklin County Conservation District endorses the Kansas Environmental Literacy Plan.
+We continue to work closely with Kansas environmental education professionals through the Kansas Foundation for Agriculture in the Classroom, Kansas Green Schools Program and the Kansas Association for Conservation and Environmental Education (KACEE).
 Franklin County received honors for our education programs when our District Manager received the Kansas Association for Conservation and Environmental Education 2012 Award for Excellence in Conservation and Environmental Education related to Agriculture.

 Our environmental education programs provide interactive learning experiences for students and adults to engage in non-biased, science based, hands-on learning that encourages the building of critical thinking skills and good decision making processes.
-We are supporters of the Kansas Environmental Literacy Plan and strive to create environmentally literate Kansan's for the future through our programs.
+We strive to create environmentally literate Kansan's for the future through our programs.

 We are here to assist educators in any way possible; this includes giving classroom presentations, providing educational brochures or other resources, and also providing opportunities for teachers to earn graduate credits through hosted and sponsored professional development workshops!